 - John Alan Lasseter (b.
 1957), American animator and film director

-- W. H. Lasseter, American Democrat politician, Delegate to Democratic National Convention from Georgia, 1912
+- W. H. Lasseter, American Democratic Party politician, Delegate to Democratic National Convention from Georgia, 1912

-- Rick Lasseter, American Democrat politician, Delegate to Democratic National Convention from Georgia, 2004
+- Rick Lasseter, American Democratic Party politician, Delegate to Democratic National Convention from Georgia, 2004

 - Dillard B. Lasseter, American politician, U.S. Vice Consul in Antung, 1921

 - William "Bill" Lasseter (1941-2017), Canadian CFL football player for the BC Lions (1963-1969)

 The lasseter Motto +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)